RollingInCode/numpy-climate-collector/readme.md

 # NumPy Climate Modeling

-First NumPy project to demonstrate an example how to climate modeling
+First NumPy project to demonstrate an example how to climate modeling.